top of page

 2003

-As part of its response to public comments on the design of the Interstate 93 widening project, the NHDOT hires Rizzo Engineers to study the feasibility of a bike path between Concord and Salem, NH.
-Rizzo determines it is feasible and recommends an option that includes the reuse of several miles of abandoned railroad rights of way between the state line in Salem and the Concord/Pembroke city line.
+NHDOT hires Rizzo Engineers to study a bike path between Concord and Salem.
+The study finds the route feasible and recommends reusing abandoned railroad rights of way between Salem and the Concord/Pembroke city line.

 2004